JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### 26 December 2023

 I am back at it.
 I took a break to avoid getting sick before I graduated.
 Today was spent getting my projects added to my resume and various online sites.

+# Day 418
+### 27 December 2023

+Today, I started learning Lua in preparation for my next project.
+I see a lot of similarity to Python, at least in the first hour of my study.
+I will see what tomorrow will bring for my next project.
+I also decided I would restart a book I started reading a few months ago and then had to stop due to schedule conflicts.
+While I remember many of the concepts the earlier chapters talk about there are a few I want a deeper dive into, so I thought it worth the time to restart.